Veykril/tlborm/src/patterns/push-down-acc.md

 The only critical part of the above formulation is the use of `$($body:tt)*` to preserve the output without triggering parsing.
-The use of `($input) -> ($output)` is simply a convention adopted to help clarify the behaviour of such macros.
+The use of `($input) -> ($output)` is simply a convention adopted to help clarify the behavior of such macros.

 Push-down accumulation is frequently used as part of [incremental TT munchers](./tt-muncher.md), as it allows arbitrarily complex intermediate